bprollinson/ripal/README.md

   * Calculate the current input character as input string character at the current character position
   * Update the current state to the state following from the current state's transition with the current input character
   * Increment the current character position
-* If the current state exists and is accepting, return true, otherwise return false
+* If the current state exists and is accepting, accept, otherwise reject

 ## Context-Free Languages